milvus-io/milvus/docs/design_docs/MEP-Template.md

 ## Design Details(required)

-Describe the new thing you want to do appropriate detail.
+Describe the new thing you want to do in appropriate detail.
 This may be fairly extensive and have large subsections of its own.
 Or it may be a few sentences.
 Use judgment based on the scope of the change.

 ## Compatibility, Deprecation, and Migration Plan(optional)
 - What impact (if any) will there be on existing users?